imazen/paragon/README.md

 ## End goals

-Create a sample cross-platform, multi-architecture NuGet package with udeps - that *just works* in ASP.NET vNext - even when you switch between 32 and 64-bit test runners.
+Create a sample cross-platform, multi-architecture NuGet package with udeps - that *just works* in ASP.NET and ASP.NET vNext - even when you switch between 32 and 64-bit test runners.
 All processes (builds, tests, static analysis, binding generation) must be scripted and AppVeyor compatible.

 To cover all bases, it should include indirect udeps and udeps with procwide configuration (like a callback fn).